 \begin{intro} The totally nonnegative tropical complete flag variety, $\textnormal{TrFl}_n^{\geq{0}}$, equals the totally nonnegative complete flag Dressian, $\textnormal{FlDr}_n^{\geq 0}$. \end{intro}

-Here, the tropical complete flag variety is the set of points satisfying the tropicalizations of all polynomials in the incidence \Pl ideal, which is the ideal cutting out the complete flag variety.
-The complete flag Dressian is the set of points satisfying the tropicalizations of a particular set of generators for the incidence \Pl ideal, called the incidence \Pl relations, which generalize the \Pl relations.
-These can be thought of as parameterizing abstract flags of tropical linear spaces and realizable flags of tropical linear spaces, respectively \cite{BEZ}.
-As a special case of this result, we obtain the equivalence of the totally positive complete flag variety and the totally positive complete flag Dressian, proven independently by \cite{JLLO}.
+Here, the tropical complete flag variety is the set of points satisfying the tropicalizations of all polynomials in the ideal cutting out the complete flag variety, which is called the \textit{incidence \Pl ideal}.
+The complete flag Dressian is the set of points satisfying the tropicalizations of a particular set of generators for the incidence \Pl ideal, called the \textit{incidence \Pl relations}, which generalize the \Pl relations.
+These spaces can be thought of as parameterizing abstract flags of tropical linear spaces and realizable flags of tropical linear spaces, respectively \cite{BEZ}.
+This result implies the equivalence of the totally positive complete flag variety and the totally positive complete flag Dressian, proven independently by \cite{JLLO}.

 While the results highlighted in this introduction may feel fairly different from one another, their proofs are virtually identical.
-In fact, this paper, we will present two parallel stories, one in the real world and the second in the tropical world.
+In fact, in this paper, we will present two parallel stories, one in the real world and the second in the tropical world.
 Many of our results and definitions about the complete flag variety will immediately be followed by an analogous statement about the complete flag Dressian, which will be indicated by a superscript ``trop" in the numbering of the statement.